-They will provide an annual report of their activities directly to the governing body and, where relevant, report to the body their advice and recommendations on school data protection issues.
+They will provide an annual report of their activities directly to the Trust Board and, where relevant, report to the board their advice and recommendations on data protection issues.

 The DPO is also the first point of contact for individuals whose data the school processes, and for the ICO.